dfangx/invidious-tui/README.md

 # invidious-tui [![Build Status](https://travis-ci.com/dfangx/invidious-tui.svg?branch=master)](https://travis-ci.com/dfangx/invidious-tui)
 invidious-tui is a TUI interface for Invidious.
+It aims to allow users to browse and play videos found on YouTube/Invidious through interfacing with the Invidious API.

+## Status
+The project is in its early development.
+Bugs will be present.

 ## Dependencies
 * mpv (for playing videos directly from the application)
+* youtube-dl (for interacting with invidio.us)

 ## Installation
 Run `cargo build --release`.
 The resulting executable can be found in